fzdanial/uber_data_pipelining/README.md

   - <a href="https://github.com/fzdanial/uber_data_pipelining/blob/main/pipelining/data_bigquery_load.py" target="_blank">Load</a>

 The ETL tree structure should look as follows:

 ![Screenshot 2023-07-04 at 5 04 34 PM](https://github.com/fzdanial/uber_data_pipelining/assets/61125794/c970d818-7f35-4d3f-9b89-27cb4ca9e255)

 Do note also, that for the loading part, we loaded up the data into Big Query.

 ### 1.3 Big Query
+During this portion of the project, the data can be manipulated as any SQL Database can be.
+In conjunction to that, I have attached some <a href="https://github.com/fzdanial/uber_data_pipelining/blob/main/BQ_SQL/sample_sql_analytics.sql" target="_blank">Sample SQL Analytics</a> that can be done.

+After this, we created a view table to be used for the analysis.
+The code for the view table can be seen <a href="https://github.com/fzdanial/uber_data_pipelining/blob/main/BQ_SQL/view_table.sql" target="_blank"> here</a>.

+### 1.4 Dashboarding
+For the dashboarding, we used Google Looker Studio to round out our Google Platform Data pipelining project.
+The sample dashboard can be seen <a href="https://lookerstudio.google.com/reporting/a5494d6f-d425-4c66-acfb-849a5c76a5c1" target="_blank"> here</a>.
+Note that this is the interactive version.
+The PDF can also be seen inside this repository.

+## Final Notes
+Thank you for taking the time to check out this repository.
+I hope it is insightful in showing my data architecture and pipelining abilities.
+Again, do note that for a more detailed and insightful analysis, those can be found in other projects within my repository list.
+This project is merely for the pipeline showcase.